Construction, Operation, and Traffic

 ASFINAG Rest Areas:

 At an ASFINAG rest area, you can park your vehicle without any time restrictions in a designated parking space.
-During the parking period, the vehicle must have a license plate attached, and a valid vignette must be available for the license plate.
+During the parking period, the vehicle must have a license plate attached, and either a valid Digital Vignette must be registered for the license plate, or a valid adhesive vignette must be affixed to the vehicle.

 Service Stations: